google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Abram a Very Wealthy Man?

-Now notice how the passage points out, that Pharaoh had commanded his men, not to bring any harm to Abram and his wife.
-And after he had gave this command, Pharaoh had sent them away with everything that they had accumulated while in Egypt.
-Now remember what they had accumulated up to this point: expensive gifts, donkeys, sheep, camels and cattle - that Pharaoh had given to Abram because of Sarai.
-Keep in mind that Abram would be able to keep all these things that Pharaoh had already given him, and because of this, he ended up leaving Egypt a very wealthy person.
+Let's take a look at something else real quick.
+Now, notice how the passage points out that Pharaoh had commanded his men not to bring any harm to Abram and his wife.
+And after he had given this command, Pharaoh had sent them away with everything that they had accumulated while in Egypt.
+Now remember what they had accumulated up to this point: expensive gifts, donkeys, sheep, camels, and cattle - that Pharaoh had given to Abram because of Sarai.
+Keep in mind that Abram would be able to keep all these things that Pharaoh had already given him.
+Because of this, he ended up leaving Egypt a very wealthy person.

 Bible Study Online